ShaiKKO/Tera_Electron/terraflux-electron-masterplan.md

 - ALLOWED: src/assets/textures/world/ (to be created)
 - ALLOWED: Previously completed Phase 1-3 files for integration only

+### Phase 4.5:
+- ALLOWED: src/game/spacetime/ (to be created)
+- ALLOWED: src/game/services/ (to be created)
+- ALLOWED: Previously completed Phase 1-4 files for integration only

 ### Phase 5:
 - ALLOWED: src/game/colony/
 - ALLOWED: src/assets/textures/buildings/ (to be created)
-- ALLOWED: Previously completed Phase 1-4 files for integration only
+- ALLOWED: Previously completed Phase 1-4.5 files for integration only

 ### Phase 6:
 - ALLOWED: src/game/character/